KLFitter/KLFitter/README.md

 KLFitter is the recommended procedure.
 Compilation via Makefile assumes that you have a working installation of ROOT and BAT.
 The location of the BAT library is determined with the `$BATINSTALLDIR` variable, so make sure to set and export it.
-Then switch to the KLFitter repository directoy and call
+Then switch to the KLFitter repository directory and call

 ```
 make -j && make -j install